HB-556

 Plain Language

-Health insurance issuers must periodically review and revise the performance, use, and outcomes of AI tools used in utilization review to maximize accuracy and reliability.
-The statute does not specify the frequency of review, but it is a continuing obligation — not a one-time pre-deployment check.
-Issuers should establish a documented review cadence and be prepared to demonstrate compliance to the commissioner.
+Health insurance issuers must periodically review and revise their AI tools' performance, use, and outcomes to maximize accuracy and reliability.
+This is a continuing obligation — not a one-time pre-deployment check.
+The bill does not specify a review frequency, but the obligation is ongoing for as long as the tool is in use.

 Statutory Text